All the Tools I Use to Run My Business as a Copywriter & Website Designer for Health and Wellness Practitioners

 → Kit

-I send out a newsletter called Notes from the Nook, where I write about marketing and wellness business well — and how I stay well runnning my own business.
+I send out a newsletter called Notes from the Nook, where I write about marketing and running a wellness business well — and how I stay well running my own business!
 If you want to send out your own emails (recommended!), there are a bunch of email marketing platforms to choose from—from Flodesk to MailChimp to Squarespace Email Campaigns and beyond—but Kit is what I (currently) use to send out newsletters and my welcome sequence, as well as freebies to people who opt-in.
 It’s intuitive to use, includes landing pages and automated sequences, and allows for list segmentation and subscriber tagging (which, even if you don’t need it as a brand-new business, you’ll be grateful for as you grow).
 I connect it to my Squarespace opt-in forms using Zapier.

 GET IN ON IT: Sign up for my newsletter, Notes from the Nook, here